Garner Marsh Ontario Land Tribunal (OLT) November 8, 2024 update

 The Marsh supports “Limited Biodiversity”

-False.
-Identified at the Marsh were more than fifty types of birds, multiple species of amphibians, dragonflies and reptiles, as well as white-tailed deer and eastern cottontail.
-Additionally, the land surrounding the Marsh supports salamanders, foxes, coyotes, bats, and serves as a staging area for migrating birds like Tundra Swans who pass through each spring, stopping here to rest.
-There were two nationally significant species, two provincially significant species and eight locally significant species identified at the Marsh.
+Also present are multiple species of amphibians, dragonflies and reptiles, as well as white-tailed deer and eastern cottontail.
+Additionally, the land surrounding the Marsh supports salamanders, foxes, coyotes, bats..
+There were three nationally significant species, three provincially significant species and eight locally significant species identified at the Marsh.

 “The Marsh is isolated from adjacent natural areas”

 False.
-The Marsh is connected to a natural heritage system recognized in the Hamilton Official Plan.
-There are hedgerows and thickets all around the Marsh as well as a large woodlot at the back of the property in proximity to core natural areas and linkages, providing a valuable connection to other natural heritage features in the headwaters.
-Additionally there is a hydro corridor at the back of the property that serves as a major linkage.
-The Marsh is situated over a Highly Vulnerable Aquifer and groundwater is highly sensitive in this area.
+There is a hydro corridor connected to the property which is identified as a major linkage and “core feature” of the natural heritage system mapping on Hamilton’s Official Plan.
+Additionally, there are hedgerows and thickets all around the Marsh as well as a large woodlot at the back of the property in proximity to other core natural areas and linkages, providing a valuable connection to other natural heritage features in the headwaters.

 The Marsh “Does not support at-risk or locally important species”